-This article describes the skills and growth markers relevant to 3-year-olds.
+This article describes the skills and growth markers that are relevant to 3-year-olds.

-These milestones are typical of children in the third year of life.
-Always keep in mind that some variation is normal.
-If you have questions about your child's development, contact your health care provider.
+These milestones are typical for children in their third year of life.
+Always keep in mind that some differences are normal.
+If you have questions about your child's development, contact your child's health care provider.

 At age 3, almost all of a child's speech should be understandable.